Armankothariya/BCI-PROJECT/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📧 Contact
-For questions or feedback, please open an issue or contact [Your Email].
+For questions or feedback, please open an issue or contact arman.kothariya786@gmail.com